Berkman Klein Center for Internet & Society: Digital Media Law Project

 In 2014, Berkman Klein Center announced that it would "spin off its most effective initiatives and cease operation as a stand-alone project within the Berkman Klein Center."

 Internet and Democracy Project

 The Berkman Klein Center operated the now-completed Internet and Democracy Project, which describes itself as an:

 StopBadware

 In 2006, the center established the non-profit organization StopBadware, aiming to stop viruses, spyware, and other threats to the open Internet, in partnership with the Oxford Internet Institute, Google, Lenovo and Sun Microsystems.
 In 2010, StopBadware became an independent entity supported by Google, PayPal, and Mozilla.

 Digital Public Library of America

 The Digital Public Library of America is a project aimed at making a large-scale digital public library accessible to all.

 Ethics and Governance of Artificial Intelligence

-In 2017, the BKC received a $27M grant with the MIT Media Lab to "advance artificial intelligence research for the public good" and "to ensure automation and machine learning are researched, developed, and deployed in a way which vindicate social values of fairness, human autonomy, and justice."
+In 2017, the BKC received a $27M grant with the MIT Media Lab to "advance artificial intelligence research for the public good" and "to ensure automation and machine learning are researched, developed, and deployed in a way which vindicates social values of fairness, human autonomy, and justice."